August 9, 2019

 It occurred to me that with this particular tin the cake would still look right if some of the design was missing from the bottom.
 Judging from the quantity of flour and other ingredients in the recipe I realised that there would not be enough mixture to fill the tin - or up to two thirds as is usually recommended - so some of the pattern would be missing when the cake was turned out.
 This would look odd with some of the Nordic Ware designs I have, but fine with this one.

 I also learned a new trick from the recipe.
 To make a channel in the top of the mixture would produce a flatter top to the cake which was very handy when the cake was turned out.
 I have often had to remove a bulge from the top in order to get the cake to be level when inverted and this solves that problem.
-It's such a simple solution that I feel rather silly that I never thought of it myself before.
+It's such a simple solution that I wonder why I had never heard of it before.

 Ingredients